Frequently Asked Questions by Students

 What are the different steps of the disciplinary process?

 The process begins when the notification letter is sent.
-When you meet with Judicial Affairs, you will first be asked to read and sign a form that explains your rights to you.
+When you meet with The Office of Student Conduct, you will first be asked to read and sign a form that explains your rights to you.
 You will also be asked to complete a section on this form that asks you whether or not you accept responsibility for the alleged violation(s).
-You and the Judicial Officer will then discuss the situation.
+You and the Conduct Officer will then discuss the situation.
 If further investigation is needed, you will be asked to schedule another appointment for a later date.
-If further investigation is not needed, and you want to go ahead and have an administrative hearing, the Judicial Officer will hear your case and issue their finding (responsible, not responsible, and/or dismissed).
+If further investigation is not needed, and you want to go ahead and have an administrative hearing, the Conduct Officer will hear your case and issue their finding (responsible, not responsible, and/or dismissed).
 If you are found responsible for any violation, appropriate sanctions (consequences) will be issued.
 If you are found not responsible or the charge(s) are dismissed, no sanctions are issued.

 Can a parent or friend call on my behalf or attend my meeting for me?
 No. You may sign a FERPA(Family Educational Rights and Privacy Act) form to release our staff to discuss your case with anyone of your choosing; however, you can not be represented by anyone.
 Our staff will not speak to anyone about your circumstances without a signed form on file in our office and under no circumstances will anyone be allowed to represent you in the disciplinary process.